clmccart/mlopstemplate/README.md

 **fill in**

 ## Data Preprocessing
 In order to add preprocessing steps, add functions to the DataProcessor class.
-Make sure these functions are covered with tests and called in sequential order in the preprocess function.
+Make sure these functions are covered with tests.
 All preprocessing functions should follow the same interface in that they take in a dataframe as a parameter and return a transformed dataframe as a return object.

 ## Experimentation
 Experiment in jupyter notebooks